The Standard of Ur

-"The Standard of Ur"; originally a hollow box, decorated on all four sides with inlaid mosaic scenes made from shell, red limestone and lapis lazuli, set in bitumen.
+"The Standard of Ur", decorated on four sides with inlaid mosaic scenes made from shell, red limestone and lapis lazuli, originally set in bitumen.
 One side shows a war scene; a Sumerian army with wheeled waggons and infantry charges the enemy; prisoners are brought before the king, who is accompanied by guards and has his own chariot waiting behind him.
 The reverse shows scenes of men are bringing animals, fish etc, possibly as booty or tribute; at the top the same large individual banquets with other men; they are entertained at the right by a singer and a man playing a lyre.
 The triangular end panels show other scenes; the object was found crushed but has since been restored.

 - Excavated/Findspot: Royal Cemetery

 - Height: 21.7 centimetres

 A number of the lapis lazuli tesserae have a groove cut on the polished face with a rough surface below, suggesting they were cut with flint blades and split (Tosi & Piperno 1973).

 - MacGregor 2010 10

 - Aruz & Wallenfels 2003a no. 52, pp. 97-100

 - Boulton W H 1931 a p.
 123: photograph opposite (views of all sides with original reconstruction)